 On this particular day, I came after a weekend of on-and-off precipitation, which at this elevation was snow.
 The Punchbowl was lightly dusted, which served to highlight the jutting slabs of sandstone.

 There is an easy, mile-long loop trail that leaves the excellent Nature Center and dives right into the Punchbowl Canyon, but my destination was the Devil’s Chair – a rocky promontory overlooking the eastern Punchbowl.
-So I took off from the southeastern corner of the parking lot and hitched onto the beginning of the Burkhart Trail — a path I’ve had a little bit of unpleasant experience with before.
+So I took off from the southeastern corner of the parking lot and hitched onto the beginning of the Burkhart Trail.

 Here, there was about an inch, maybe an inch-and-a-half of snow.
 The sound under my boots was soothing, and the cold air filling my lungs was better than any cup of coffee I’ve ever had.